dib1000/APCSFinalProject/README.md

 6/7/2021: Added new way of movement for ghosts.
 Scatter mode: The ghosts go to a corner and then they chase pacman

-6/9/2021: More than 1 level and ghosts/blueghosts move faster/last for less time as levels increase

-6/9/2021: Red ghosts move faster once a certain amount of pellets are eaten

-6/10/2021: Added the ghost box where 3 ghosts start.
-It has a thin pink wall as its entrance.
-Ghosts can go in/out of the ghost box based on certain conditions

-6/11/2021: Added some more wall segments through the Maze

-6/11/2021: Fixed some issues with eaten Ghosts and walls

 Tina Nguyen:

 5/25/2021: Added needed variables and methods for Maze